-Credits and contact hours: 3 credits; 1 hour and 20-minute session twice a week, every week
+Credits and contact hours: 3 credits; 3 hours every week

 Pre-Requisite courses: 14:332:322

 Assigned Course Meeting Times: Mondays 7–10pm EST

 - The wireless channel

 - Point-to-point communication: detection, diversity, and channel uncertainty

 - Cellular Systems: multiple access and interference management